awsdocs/aws-powershell-user-guide/doc_source/pstools-getting-set-up-linux-mac.rst

 .. note::

-    You can skip AWS Tools for PowerShell Core installation on Amazon Machine Images (AMI) of Amazon Linux 2 and Ubuntu operating systems.
+    You can skip AWS Tools for PowerShell Core installation on the .NET Core with Ubuntu Server 16.04 and .NET Core with Amazon Linux 2 LTS Candidate Amazon Machine Images (AMIs).
 These AMIs are preconfigured with .NET Core 2.0, PowerShell Core 6.0, the AWS Tools for PowerShell Core, and the |CLI|.

 A non-Windows-based computer can run only the AWS Tools for PowerShell Core (AWSPowerShell.NetCore).
 Setting up the AWS Tools for PowerShell Core involves the following tasks, described in this topic.